OpenNebula/sylva-vsr-deployment/README.md

 # Sylva Validation Platform with OpenNebula

 The goal of this repo is to document the artefacts needed to build a Sylva Validation Platfrom on OpenNebula virtual infrastructure and perform a reference CNF certification.
+The official results of the validation are documented in [Sylva Validation Center](https://gitlab.com/sylva-projects/validation_center).

 ## Sylva Infrastructure Deployment